alistairclark/postgraphile-plugin-aws-appsync-scalars/README.md

 -------

 * Add unit tests
+* Support scalar types from the PostGIS plugin, notably GeoJSON.
 * Allow user-specified types (e.g. SQL domains) to be converted.
 * Allow AWS types for fields, arguments etc. to be specified via smart-comments, so that we could make use of the extra checking AWS AppSync performs when using AWSEmail,